 In the this book, Tracy likens our most important tasks to the “frog.”
 We must give our attention to the pressing matters of the day first thing in the morning to ensure that they get done.
 This way, we can go on with the rest of the day unburdened, and most likely not procrastinate on less challenging tasks.

 Is your daily routine overwhelming you?
-This book explains how small changes can make a lasting difference.
+Habit Stacking: 127 Small Changes to Improve Your Health, Wealth, and Happiness explains how small changes can make a lasting difference.

 It teaches you how to break down big goals into manageable tasks that take just a few minutes to complete.
 This way, you don’t get overwhelmed trying to accomplish a seemingly huge task that requires a lot of effort on your part.